 Lemon Curd Filling

-- 1 batch my healthier lemon curd recipe Find my lemon curd recipe here
+- 1 batch vegan lemon curd recipe Find my lemon curd recipe here

 - All ingredients need to be a room temperature

 - Preheat oven to 350 F.

 - Add the lemon juice to the milk, stir and set aside.

 - Line baking containers with parchment and/or grease and flour.

 - Prepare the aquafaba.
 Measure out the liquid from a can of beans and set aside.

 - Add the wet ingredients to a large bowl and stir until sugar is dissolved and the texture is creamy.1 cup organic cane sugar, 2 tablespoon lemon zest, 6 tablespoon aquafaba, ½ cups dairy free milk, 1 tablespoon vanilla, ¼ cup fresh lemon juice

 - Add all the dry ingredients into the wet mixture through a fine mesh sieve.1 cup all purpose flour, 1 ¼ cups oat flour, 2 teaspoon baking powder, 1 teaspoon baking soda, ½ teaspoon salt